JScott/ViveGrip/README.md

 # Vive Grip

-Vive Grip helps you to highlight, grab, and interact with game objects using the HTC Vive.
+Vive Grip helps you to highlight, grab, and interact with game objects using SteamVR.
 It leverages Unity's physics engine with a simple interface that abstracts the powerful ConfigurableJoint component.
 Examples are included for creating weighted objects, levers, dials, guns, and more.

 See the [package directory](Assets/ViveGrip) for package details, quick start instructions, and tutorials.